-The HSCP funded the 'Families Together' project, delivered by Home Start, supported families with the transitional experiences in early years to nursery and school with a focus on families who had not previously engaged with pre-school establishments.
+Families Together is an HSCP funded project, delivered by Home Start and other partners, to support families with the transitional experiences in early years to nursery and school.

 Health Improvement and Inequalities (HI&I) - The HI&I team works with partners and our communities to improve health and wellbeing in Renfrewshire and to reduce inequalities.